National Health Fund gastroscopy

 Contraindications

-• Recent history of heart attack,
+• Recent heart attack,

 • Acute coronary insufficiency or respiratory and circulatory failure, severe cardiac arrhythmias,